 The Heroic Comedic Sociopath is a very special sort of comic relief who works toward a positive, morally affirming goal whilst being as evil as possible along the way.
 He differs from most Anti-Hero archetypes in that he's never ineffectual or angsty — he loves what he does for a living.
 His punishment, at worst, is that he may be on the receiving end of some Comedic Sociopathy.
-Far more often he's dealing out Comedic Sociopathy and Crossing the Line Twice at such a rate that he quickly becomes a fan favorite.
-(Note that it is not always a "he", but female Heroic Sociopaths are rare.)
+Far more often he's dealing out Comedic Sociopathy and Crossing the Line Twice.
+(Note that it is not always a "he", but female Heroic Sociopaths are rarer.)

-A Heroic Comedic Sociopath can and will eat the souls of jaywalkers, swindle old ladies, detonate buildings, punt puppies into traffic, and steal candy from babies all in broad daylight with a hundred witnesses present, in the funniest way possible.
+A Heroic Comedic Sociopath can and will eat the souls of jaywalkers, swindle old ladies, detonate buildings, punt puppies into traffic, and steal candy from babies all in broad daylight with a hundred witnesses present.
 The Karma Houdini is a natural part of his being — not because he's too badass to be captured, but because it's hilarious.
-Being cranked up to the top and played for laughs as he is, the Heroic Comedic Sociopath is so fun, evil and invincible that the audience naturally cheers for him and his wacky antics.
-At the same time, he serves as Wish Fulfillment: a fantasy for the audience.
-Anyone who has wanted to give the boss what they deserve can wish they were like the Heroic Comedic Sociopath, or had a Heroic Comedic Sociopath ally to sic on said boss.
+Being cranked up to the top and played for laughs as he is, the Heroic Comedic Sociopath is so fun and invincible that the audience naturally cheers for him and his wacky antics.
+At the same time, he may serve as Wish Fulfillment: a fantasy for the audience.
+Some who have wanted to give the boss what they deserve can wish they were like the Heroic Comedic Sociopath.

 Compare Sociopathic Hero, for when this kind of behavior is not Played for Laughs.
 See also Token Evil Teammate and Poisonous Friend.
-Heroic Comedic Sociopaths are generally Nominal Heroes or Villain Protagonists.
+Heroic Comedic Sociopaths are either Nominal Heroes or Villain Protagonists.

 open/close all folders